Sears Home Services

 How to Avoid Lint on Clothes from Your Washing Machine

 TIP!
-Water that’s too cold may not dissolve the detergent, which helps remove lint.
+Water that’s too cold may not dissolve the detergent fully, hindering its ability to remove lint from fabrics effectively.

 Keep Your Washer Properly Maintained